-In children Durant saw curiosity, growth, urgency, playfulness, and discontent.
-In later youth the struggle continues as we learn to read, work, love, and learn of the world’s evils.
-In middle age we are often consumed by work and family life, and for the first time we see the reality of death.
-Still, in family life people usually find great pleasure, and the best of all human conditions.
+In children, Durant saw curiosity, growth, urgency, playfulness, innocence, and discontent.
+In later youth, the struggle continues as we learn to read, work, love, and learn of the world’s evils.
+In middle age, we are often consumed by work and family life, and for the first time, we see the reality of death.
+Still, in family life, people usually find great pleasure and the best of all human conditions.

-In old age the reality of death comes nearer.
-If we have lived well we might graciously leave the stage for better players to perform a better play.
+In old age, the reality of death comes nearer.
+If we have lived well we might graciously leave the stage for new players to perform a better play.
 But what if life endlessly repeats its sufferings, with youth making the same mistakes as their elders, and all leading to death?
 Is this the final realization of old age?
-Such thoughts gnaw at our heart and poison aging.
+Such thoughts gnaw at our hearts and poison aging.

 Here is an old man on the bed of death, harassed with helpless friends and wailing relatives.
 What a terrible sight it is – this thin frame with loosened and cracking flesh, this toothless mouth in a bloodless face, this tongue that cannot speak, these eyes that cannot see!
 To this pass youth has come, after all its hopes and trials; to this pass middle age, after all its torment and its toil.
 To this pass health and strength and joyous rivalry; this arm once struck great blows and fought for victory in virile games.
 To this pass knowledge, science, wisdom: for seventy years this man with pain and effort gathered knowledge; his brain became the storehouse of a varied experience, the center of a thousand subtleties of thought and deed; his heart through suffering learned gentleness as his mind learned understanding; seventy years he grew from an animal into a man capable of seeking truth and creating beauty.
 But death is upon him, poisoning him, choking him, congealing his blood, gripping his heart, bursting his brain, rattling in his throat.
 Death wins